A Quick Guide to Caucuses, Assemblies and Primaries

 Colorado uses a system of primaries, caucuses and assemblies to select the candidates who will appear on November’s general election ballot.
 Colorado primary elections are June 30, 2026.
 The caucuses and assemblies help determine who will appear on the ballot.

-To appear on the June primary ballot, candidates must either receive support from at least 30% of the delegates at the relevant assembly (county, Congressional District or state), or have gathered sufficient registered voter signatures through a petition.
+To earn a spot on the June primary ballot, candidates must either receive support from at least 30% of the delegates at the relevant assembly (County, Congressional District or State), or gather sufficient registered voter signatures through a petition.

 Caucuses and assemblies are YOUR OPPORTUNITY to make sure that candidates representing your values are on the June ballot.